jmorenobl/gpux/docs/reference/cli/inspect.md

 # `gpux inspect`

-Inspect models and runtime information.
+Inspect models from registries or local projects and runtime information.

 ---

 ## Overview

 The `gpux inspect` command provides detailed information about models, their inputs/outputs, metadata, and available execution providers.
-It's essential for understanding model specifications and debugging.
+It supports both registry models (pulled from Hugging Face) and local models with `gpux.yml` configuration.

 ```bash
 gpux inspect [MODEL_NAME] [OPTIONS]